WhiteFox: White-Box Compiler Fuzzing Empowered by Large Language Models: Data-Availability Statement

-{ Figure~\ref{fig:bug}(a) illustrates a misoptimization bug of \ptinductor, manifested when compiling attention modules~\cite{vaswani2017attention}.
-The faulty optimization through pattern matching identifies self-attentions and fuses their sub-operators into a compact and efficient implementation.
-However, the optimized attention module, given an input tensor \CodeIn{attn\_mask} whose values are fully \CodeIn{False} booleans, erroneously yields outputs that are entirely NaNs, which are different from the correct results computed by the non-optimized module.
-This is due to that a fusion strategy designed for float \CodeIn{attn\_mask} is mis-dispatched to compute the boolean \CodeIn{attn\_mask}.
-Given the prevalence of attention modules and \llm{s}, developers quickly fixed the bugs three days after our report. }
+We demonstrate representative bugs detected by \tech and discuss their exploitation or security implications.
+Figure~\ref{fig:bug}(a) illustrates a misoptimization of \ptinductor, manifested when compiling attention modules~\cite{vaswani2017attention}.
+The faulty optimization through pattern matching identifies self-attentions and fuses their sub-operators into a compact and efficient implementation. {However, the optimized attention module, by rearranging the tensor layout to a channel-last format and rendering the last dimension non-contiguous, results in an accuracy issue.
+This leads to incorrect outputs when compared to those from the unoptimized module.
+Given the prevalence and impact of attention modules and \llm{s}, this bug is labeled with \emph{high-priority} and subsequently fixed.
+The developers highlighted the importance of the issue, stating, \emph{``raising priority due to being an accuracy problem on an important operator''.} }